techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-lava-agni-2-5g-drfone-by-drfone-virtual-android.md

 ![netflix shows copyright](https://images.wondershare.com/drfone/article/2024/02/how-do-you-change-your-location-on-netflix-2.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wNhKhWc0wLc?si=1XLYV0sXV52Xc0lu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In simple terms, copyright ownership is enforced separately in each country.
 That means Netflix must secure individual licenses for every region.
 Sometimes, certain countries fail to acquire copyright ownership due to the cost and other factors.
 As a result, the content becomes unavailable in that particular location.
 We cannot do anything about it unless you’re willing to shell out money for the license.
 But if you’re really eager to get hold of the restricted Netflix show, try to modify your device’s primary location.
 Don’t worry.
 There are many tutorials online on how to change your Netflix location.
 Just choose one and follow the instructions indicated.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### The Netflix show has varying release dates for each region